ValntinoAkhras/Scripts-labs/the-path-for-every-level.md

 ---
 To "complete" the lab, you should be able to reset the environment and clear all three levels in a single session without referring to outside notes.

-**How does this mission structure look to you, Valentino?
-It gives the student a clear path without spoiling the "Aha!" moment of the hack.**